NULabNortheastern/digitalassignmentshowcase/mapping/global_governance-fall2019-garcia/README.md

-# Data Retrieval and Cleaning
+# Data Retrieval and Preparation in Excel for Mapping

 ## Individual Class Info
 POLS 3409 Global Governance